- Search The Registry

 - My Account

 Jim Crow Laws are featured on this date.
-These were any of the laws that enforced racial segregation in the American South between the end of the formal Reconstruction period (1877) and the beginning of the strong civil-rights movement (1950s).
+These were any of the state laws that enforced racial segregation in the American South between the end of the formal American Reconstruction era (1877) and the beginning of the 20th century American Civil Rights movement (1950s).

-The pre-Civil War distinction favoring those whose ancestry was known to be mixed (particularly the half-French "free persons of color" in Louisiana) was abandoned.
-The segregation principle was extended to all municipalities, schools, parks, cemeteries, theaters, and restaurants in an effort to prevent any contact between blacks and whites as equals.
-The laws were enforced by white intimidation (lynching being foremost among them) of blacks.
-The laws were intended to keep African Americans in their place under conditions that were only a little less oppressive than under slavery.
+The pre Civil War distinction favoring those whose ancestry was known to be mixed (particularly the Creole, half-French "free persons of color" in Louisiana) was abandoned.
+The segregation principle was extended to all municipalities, schools, parks, cemeteries, theaters, and restaurants in an effort to prevent any contact between Blacks and whites as equals.
+The laws were enforced by white intimidation (lynching being foremost among them) of Blacks.
+The laws were intended to keep Blacks in their place under conditions that were only a little less oppressive than under slavery.

-In 1954 the Supreme Court declared segregation in public schools unconstitutional and in subsequent decisions ruled similarly on other kinds of Jim Crow legislation.
+In 1954 the Supreme Court declared segregation in public schools unconstitutional.
+Also, in subsequent decisions ruled similarly on other kinds of Jim Crow legislation.